I. Community-Based Research

 Gender of Staff and Editorial Boards of Anthropology Journals: “Women are underrepresented on the editorial boards of journals in anthropology: a 40 year analysis of ten anthropology journals”

 Led by Sean Bruna (PI) and in collaboration with Heather Fullerton, Giselle Kiraly, Emilio Bruna.
 As part of the Gatekeeper Project, this research examines the changing gender of editorial boards and staff of ten leading anthropology journals over the last 40 years.
 We completed the pilot project, are in the final stages of manuscript preparation, and are now preparing a large grant to examine all American Anthropology Association Editorial Boards in greater detail.

 Gendered Leadership in the Society for Medical Anthropology: “Is service work always ‘women’s work’?: Rewards and Regrets of Gendered Institutional Housekeeping”

 Nayantara Sheoran (PI) (Postdoctoral Fellow, The Graduate Institute, Geneva), and Sean Bruna.
 This mixed methods research examines gendered leadership within the Society for Medical Anthropology.
-Manuscript currently in final stages of preparation.

 Teaching Medical Anthropology: Analysis of Medical Anthropology Syllabi in the U.S.